 Everyone loves a now and then perk or acknowledgment – a tap on the back that their hard work is noted and appreciated.
 Also, studies show that a vast majority of employees feel motivated by monetary and non-monetary incentives and that incentives lead to better performance at work.

-Team meetings are a good place and time to surprise your team with muffins, pizza, or gift cards as a thank-you for their hard work.
+Team meetings are a good place and time to surprise your team with muffins, pizza, or gifts for employees as a thank-you for their hard work.
 Alternatively, you can hold a lottery or a game night with real prizes.
 Or, award anyone who comes up with the winning idea in a brainstorming session.

 Team huddle ideas for more productive and engaging meetings